15 of the best places to spend Christmas

 Downtown Valletta is also home to a lively Christmas spirit, with carolers singing outside the Baroque St. John's Co-Cathedral during Advent, and a dizzying display of Christmas lights on Republic Street.

-A visit to the privately owned Malta Toy Museum, featuring dolls, soldiers, train sets, and clockwork tin trinkets dating as far back as the 1790s, is a heartwarming homage to childhood.
+The Manoel Theater is well known for its annual Christmas pantomime.
+(Old Theatre Street, Il-Belt Valletta, Malta; +356 2124 6389) A visit to the privately owned Malta Toy Museum, featuring dolls, soldiers, train sets, and clockwork tin trinkets dating as far back as the 1790s, is a heartwarming homage to childhood.
+(222 Republic St, Valletta, Malta; +356 2125 1652)

 2. New York

-On the southwest corner of Central Park, Columbus Circle hosts more than 100 vendors selling clothes, gifts, snacks and drinks at the Holiday Market.
+Rockefeller Center lies at the core of the New York Christmas.
+Its famed ice rink has been around for 80 years; the decorated tree has been a holiday tradition since 1931.
+(45 Rockefeller Plaza, New York, NY 10111) On the southwest corner of Central Park, Columbus Circle hosts more than 100 vendors selling clothes, gifts, snacks and drinks at the Holiday Market.
+(Columbus Circle, 59th Street and Central Park West)

 Fashion's biggest names join in the festivities, setting up impressive Christmas window displays.
-The most glamorous cases, at the Fifth Avenue flagships and department stores such as Saks and Bergdorf, are impressive enough to melt the heart of Anna Wintour.
+The most glamorous cases are at the Fifth Avenue flagships and department stores such as Saks and Bergdorf.

 3. Bath, England

-Note: This article was originally published December 2013 and updated November 2018.